XRPLF/xrpl.js/CONTRIBUTING.md

 Breaking down the command:
 * `docker run -p 6006:6006` starts a Docker container with an open port for admin WebSocket requests.
+* `-it` brings the terminal that calls this into the container, and allows you to interact with it from the console.
 * `-v $PWD/ci-config:/config/` identifies the `rippled.cfg` and `validators.txt` to import.
 It must be an absolute path, so we use `$PWD` instead of `./`.
 * `xrpllabsofficial/xrpld:latest` is an image that is regularly updated with the latest `rippled` releases and can be found here: https://github.com/WietseWind/docker-rippled
 * `-a --start` signals to start `rippled` in standalone mode, using the specified amendments in `rippled.cfg` immediately instead of voting for 2 weeks on them.